-To import the servers defined in a JSON file, simply invoke setup.py with the load-servers command line option, followed by the name (and if required, path) of the JSON file containing the server definitions.
-Servers will be owned by the desktop mode user (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in config.py).
+To import the servers defined in a JSON file, simply invoke setup.py with the --load-servers command line option, followed by the name (and if required, path) of the JSON file containing the server definitions.
+Servers will be owned by the desktop mode user (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in config. py).
 This can be overridden with the --user command line option.
 There can be multiple configurations of pgAdmin on the same system.
 The default behaviour is for the imported servers to be added to the existent list, which might lead to duplicates.
 This can be overridden with the --replace command line option, which will replace the list of servers with the newly imported one.
 To load the servers into a specific pgAdmin config DB file, --sqlite-path option can be used.
 It is also recommended to use this option when running pgAdmin in desktop mode.
 By default SQLITE_PATH setting in config.py is taken.
 For example:

-''' /path/to/python /path/to/setup.py load-servers input_file.json or, to replace the list of servers with the newly imported one:

-/path/to/python /path/to/setup.py load-servers input_file.json --replace or, to specify a non-default user name and auth source (the default is Internal) to_____own the new servers:

-/path/to/python /path/to/setup.py load-servers input_file.json --user user@example.com to specify a pgAdmin config DB file:

-/path/to/python /path/to/setup.py load-servers input_file.json --sqlite-path /path/to/pgadmin4.db '''
+''' /path/to/python /path/to/setup.py --load-servers input_file.json --replace or, to specify a non-default user name to own the new servers: /path/to/python /path/to/setup.py --load-servers input_file.json --user user@example.com to specify a pgAdmin config DB file: /path/to/python /path/to/setup.py --load-servers input_file.json --sqlite-path /path/to/pygadmin4.db '''